j-guyon/CommandSchedulerBundle/Resources/doc/index.md

     log_timeout: false
     # receivers for reporting mails
     monitor_mail: [ "nobody@example.com" ]
+    # to send "everything's all right" emails to receivers for reporting mails set this value to "true"
+    send_ok: false

     # Namespaces listed here won't be listed in the list
     excluded_command_namespaces: